lagadic/vision_visp/README.md

 ## Setup

 This package contains submodules.
 It can be compiled like any other ROS package using `catkin_make`.
-In that case you have to consider the `fuerte-devel` branch.
+In that case you have to consider the `hydro-devel` branch.

 Supposed you have a catkin work space just run: